Jumeirah’s Earth GC

 The Founder membership is aimed at golf elite offering unlimited access to both Fire and Earth for 25 years with no additional annual subscription.

-For these members, preferential green fees also on offer at the Leisurecorp-owned Turnberry, the host venue of the 138th Open Championship and at the stunning Pearl Valley Golf Estates in Paarl, South Africa, host venue for the 2007 and 2008 South African Opens
+For these members, preferential green fees are also on offer at the world-renowned Leisurecorp-owned UK golf club, Turnberry, and Jack Nicklaus’s designed Pearl Valley Golf Estates in Paarl, South Africa.

 Founder members will also benefit from reciprocal arrangements at other select Greg Norman properties with preferential rates.

-Being valid for a 25 year period, this membership option can be passed on to family members.
+And being valid for a 25 year period ,means this form of membership can be passed on to family members.

 Debenture membership is for dedicated golf enthusiasts looking to make the most of private club membership.